paulc4/mvc-content-neg/README.md

 mvc-content-neg
 ===============

-Demonstrates use of Content Negotiation with Spring MVC, REST and HTTP Message Converters.
+Demonstration application showing the use of Content Negotiation with Spring MVC, REST and HTTP Message Converters.